quiet-node/hiero-consensus-node/platform-sdk/docs/proposals/quiescence/quiescence-proposal.md

 - We will need functionality to detect non-ancient transactions that need to reach consensus.
 This should be part of the event creation module.
-- The event creator should stop creating events if there are no transactions that need to reach consensus, unless there are pending transactions.
+- The event creator should stop creating events if there are no transactions that need to reach consensus, unless there are pending transactions, or there is less than 1 minute before the freeze time according to the wall-clock.
-- The event creator should update the platform status to `QUIESCING` when appropriate.
+- The event creator should update the platform status to `QUIESCED` when appropriate.
 - The event creator should create a QB if there are transactions that need to reach consensus, and there are restrictions on creating events that advance consensus.

 ### Public API

 An additional API is needed for the consensus module to determine if a transaction needs to reach consensus or not.

+- When we receive transactions as part of events through gossip, we need to check if they need to reach consensus.
+This should be done with a new method in the `SwirldMain` interface with a definition like:
-This should be part of `ApplicationCallbacks`.
-This method should be added to the `SwirldMain` interface.
+  `boolean needsToReachConsensus(Bytes transaction)`.
+This method should become part of `ApplicationCallbacks`.
+- When transactions are being submitted to the platform before being put into an event, we also need this same information.
+So the method in `Platform` should be changed to:
+  `boolean createTransaction(byte[] transaction, boolean needsToReachConsensus)`.

 ### Configuration